 Vaccinations help keep your animals healthy and happy.
-At the Irvine Pet Complex, we offer full vaccines for your pets.
+At the Irvine Pet Hospital, we offer full vaccines for your pets.

 Because we are geared to care for your individual pet, we don’t prescribe to the school of blanket health care.
 We administer vaccines based solely and completely on the needs of your pet.